William Brandt's Sons and Co: History

-The bank was established by the Brandts, a well established German mercantile family, from Hamburg.
-E. H. Brandt opened his first office in London in 1805 where his postal address was Batson's Coffee House.
-A branch of the firm had also been opened in Archangel, Russia in 1802.
+The bank was established by the Brandts, a well-respected (Lutheran) German mercantile family, from Hamburg.
+Emmanuel Henry Brandt opened his first office in London during 1805 where his postal address was Batson's Coffee House and later at 34 Lombard Street.
+A branch of the firm had also been opened in Arkhangelsk, Russia in 1802.

 The London business prospered and as a result of growing trade with Russia, it became fully independent in 1865.
 Some years earlier the firm had to a large extent left the purely merchanting business and turned more to the merchant banking side by giving advances on an acceptance basis against overseas produce shipped, or be to shipped and sold through them.

-The firm traded exclusively with Russia (particularly in Archangel, Riga and St. Petersburg) until 1875 when it began trading in Argentine grain movements and meat refrigeration.
+The firm’s most active trade was with Russia (particularly in Arkhangelsk, Riga and Saint Petersburg) until 1875 when it began trading in Argentine grain movements and meat refrigeration.

-Their Russian interests also included sugar refineries, saw mills, cordage factories, tanneries, iron foundries, cotton mills and wharfs.
-Several members of the family held prominent positions with Wilhelm becoming consul for the city of Hamburg and in 1832 Edmund became United States consul in Archangel.
-The firm was the leading shipper in Archangel between 1819 to 1850.
+Their Russian interests also included sugar refineries, sawmills, cordage factories, tanneries, iron foundries, cotton mills, and wharfs.
+Several members of the family held prominent positions with Wilhelm becoming consul for the city of Hamburg and in 1832 Edmund became United States consul in Arkhangelsk.
+The firm was the leading shipper in Arkhangelsk between 1819 and 1900.